 The Longer It Takes to Move, the More It Will Cost

-Pick up boxes from your local supermarket
+Pick up boxes and packing materials from your local supermarket

 Donate anything you haven’t used in 8 months (excluding holiday items)

 Obviously, Christmas decorations and Thanksgiving platters are seasonal items.
 Keep any seasonal items you like to use every year.
 However, if there is something else you have not used for 8 months or more, consider donating or selling it.
 This is a great way to get some extra money or to benefit others while you clean out your house.

 Leave furniture behind for the next owner or renter